agsb/minute/docs/openjava.stats.md

 ### What ?

-The [openjavajdk](https://github.com/openjdk/jdk) was used as reference for frequency analysis of programming languages.
+The [openjavajdk](https://github.com/openjdk/jdk) were used as reference for frequency analysis of programming languages.

 About 9,876,221 lines, 40,502,353 words, 383,620,937 characters at all.
 Around 9.47 letters by word and 4.10 words per line.